-Zones established defined in response to outbreaks of notifiable diseases or emerging diseases or listed diseases may be are usually infected zones, containment zones and protection zones, and containment zones, However, or other types of zones, e.g. such as zones of intensified surveillance, or zones of intensified vaccination can also be used.
+Zones established defined in response to outbreaks of notifiable diseases or emerging diseases or listed diseases may be are usually infected zones, containment zones and protection zones, and containment zones, and containment zones, and containment zones, and containment zones, or other types of zones, e.g. such as zones of intensified surveillance, or zones of intensified vaccination can also be used.